ENVision mobile: Financial inclusion for microentrepreneurs

 2. The Problem: What problem are you helping to solve?

 In 2016, 40% of small businesses in the US were denied loans due to lack of loan-readiness.
-According to our interviews, most only operate in cash, record on pen and paper, and do not generate receipts.
-Most have never received formal training in important business concepts such as inventory management, accounting, operations, marketing, or sales and are unable to differentiate between revenue and profit, stalling business success.
+According to our interviews, most operate in cash, record on pen & paper, and do not generate receipts.
+Most have never received training in important business concepts such as inventory management or sales tracking and are unable to differentiate between revenue and profit, stalling business success.
+Solving this helps entry into the formal economy.

 3. Your Solution: How are you planning to solve this problem?
 Share your specific approach.

-ENVision Mobile is an enterprise suite of mobile productivity tools for low-income microentrepreneurs who primarily sell consumer goods in cash; our application enables users to run their businesses easily on a daily basis.
-ENVision Mobile is a simple and intuitive accounting and business management application that operates on and offline for low-income microentrepreneurs, who generate less than $85,000 in revenue (not profit) per year and have less than 5 employees.
+ENVision mobile has developed an Android app offering simple and intuitive cost & revenue tracking for low-income microentrepreneurs who primarily sell consumer goods in cash.
+Our application enables users to run their businesses easily and for potential lenders to engage with them based on these records.
+ENVision mobile operates on and offline and is targeted at low-income microentrepreneurs, who generate less than $85,000 in revenue (not profit) per year and have less than 5 employees.
 ENVision Mobile’s main features currently are inventory management, sales tracking, ledger, and simple P&L reports.
-Since 45 Million Americans are without a credit score and 9 million households do not have bank accounts, our technology enables a Community Development Financial Institution (CDFI) to make faster data-driven decisions on loan applications, which normally takes weeks to approve.
-ENVision mobile is designed for the financially excluded and underserved population of American society – the 32 million people who work in formalized microenterprises that contribute up to 3 trillion into the US economy, and the millions of invisible workers in the informal economy.
+Since 45 Million Americans are without a credit score and 9 million households do not have bank accounts, our technology will enable a Community Development Financial Institution (CDFI) to engage more easily with applicants and to make faster data-driven decisions on loan applications.
+To make this a reality we are developing a cloud based dashboard that CDFIs and other organizations can utilize to see users businesses in detail and to track them once they are engaged.
+The combination of the app and dashboard will be the simple technology bridge between users and lenders.

 4. Example: Please walk us through a specific example of how your solution is working to solve the problem.

-New to bookkeeping technology, microentrepreneurs like Tita who operates a jewelry street stall in San Francisco, will be able to understand how her business is performing without any accounting knowledge.
-For example, Tita approaches a microlender for a loan, and they request her to download our free mobile application.
-She simply takes photos of her inventory and enters the details of each item and her operational expenses.
+New to bookkeeping technology, microentrepreneurs like Tita, who operates a jewelry street stall in San Francisco, will be able to understand how her business is performing without any accounting knowledge.
+For example, Tita approaches a microlender for a loan, and they request her to download our free mobile app.
+She simply takes photos of her inventory and operational expense receipts and enters the details of each item.
 When she makes a sale, she enters the price sold at and inputs the customer’s details.
 Combining her business expenses with her daily sales entered, the app will track her revenue and cash flow.
 With Tita's permission, the lender has logged her phone number into their dashboard and can see her business traction in lieu of her non-existing credit score or business bank account, allowing the lender to underwrite based on her transactions.
+Tita can now see her margins.

 5a.
 Too many people in the U.S. have unmet needs for financial products and services.
 How is your work reaching a population(s) that is currently underserved?
 If it is not reaching an underserved population yet, how might it in the near future?

-Mobile apps are not currently serving the needs of microentrepreneurs in the U.S., who typically are immigrants, people of color, speak another language, and are struggling to get by.
-Our work is focused initially on supporting microentrepreneurs in cities, starting in Oakland and Los Angeles who have enormous microentrepreneur populations and finding nonprofit partners who are serving this community, either through programs or financial services to promote and utilize ENVision mobile.
+Mobile apps are not currently serving the needs of microentrepreneurs in the U.S., who typically are first generation immigrants, people of color, speak another language, and are struggling to get by.
+Our work is focused initially on supporting microentrepreneurs in cities, starting in Oakland & Los Angeles by targeting users and lenders through partnering with nonprofits who are serving this community, either through programs or financial services to promote and utilize ENVision mobile.

 5b.
 Please specify if the population you are reaching is underserved due to any of the following characteristics: